Search Tips

 Cities Below 1,500 Population $2,064 $172

 (b) Support Clerk Services.
-Each municipality should provide the municipal court judge in a city over 10,000 population with the assistance of one full-time, separately compensated, clerk of municipal court.
+Each municipality should provide the municipal court judge with the assistance of one full-time or part-time, clerk of municipal court.

 (1) Judge compensation.